EU calls on both parties to preserve the ceasefire in Lebanon

 The aggressive Israeli policy, reacting against the slightest violation of the ceasefire agreement by Hezbollah, seems counter-productive.
 “Despite the Israeli attacks, Hezbollah manages to recover and build up its strength again,” Levanoni says.
 “Israel has not managed to stop the smuggling of weapons, which continues, both by land and by sea."

-He estimates that only 10% of the smuggling is currently stopped and draws the attention to the smuggling of drugs, among them captagon, which finances Hezbollah and is produced in Syria and in the Beqaa valley in Lebanon.
+The disarmament has mostly taken place south of the Litani river but it should have taken place throughout Lebanon.
+He estimates that only 10% of the smuggling of weapons is currently stopped and draws also the attention to the smuggling of drugs, among them captagon, which finances Hezbollah and is produced in Syria and in the Beqaa valley in Lebanon.

 The US is mediating in the conflict.
 Can the EU play a more active role?
 “EU’s financial assistance to the Lebanese army is far from enough to equip and strengthen the army,“ he replied.
 Instead, he recalled EU’s Naval Force Operation Irini.
 It continues to operate in the Mediterranean See to enforce to enforce the UN arms embargo on Libya after its mandate was extended until 31 March 2027.